finic-ai/base-boilerplate/README.md

-# create-finic-app
+# tiktok-scraper
-Boilerplate for a Finic project
+Boilerplate for a Finic project to scrape tiktok